35 Best Restaurants in St. Croix, U.S. Virgin Islands

 $$

 Divers fresh from a plunge at the North Shore's popular Cane Bay Wall gather at this breezy spot on the beach, where sunsets are celebrated with a toast at the bar and the winter months offer the possibility of whale sightings offshore.
-The menu includes deli sandwiches, burgers, and hot dogs, but the stars are the calzones and pizzas, which run the gamut from vegetarian to meat-lovers.
-You can also build your own pizza from an extensive ingredients list or, if you just want a snack, order a slice for $5.
+The menu includes deli sandwiches, burgers, and hot dogs, but the stars are the calzones and pizzas, which include options for vegetarians as well as meat-lovers.
+You can also build your own pizza from an extensive ingredients list or, if you just want a snack, you can order a slice.

 340-718–4771